 Our results of operations and financial condition for the three and nine months ended September 30, 2019 include the TMR Group Entities for the period from March 22, 2019 through September 30, 2019.
 The following discussion and analysis of our results of operations for the three and nine months ended September 30, 2019, compared to the three and nine months ended September 30, 2018, as well as our liquidity and capital resources at September 30, 2019, should be read in that context.
-In addition, the results of operations for the three and nine months for the three and nine months ended September 30, 2019 may not be reflective of the ultimate ongoing business of the combined entities.
+In addition, the results of operations for the three and nine months ended September 30, 2019 and financial condition at September 30, 2019 may not be reflective of the ultimate ongoing business of the combined entities.